jimango/Security-setup-for-Alveychain-validators/README.md

 ## UPDATE
 For now it seem like we are not able to get the validator active using an other user than root.

-`Meaning my below explaination will result in the validator not working properly.`
+<b>Meaning my below explainations will result in the validator not working properly.</b>

-I still advice to follow the steps to make a new non-root user and removing remote access to login as root.
+`I still advice to follow the steps to make a new non-root user and removing remote access to login as root.
-But for setting up the validator you seem to have to do that as root inside the server.
+But for setting up the validator you seem to have to do that as root inside the server.`

 Switching from new-user to root is done by the command: